DBCDK/rje/README.md

 - `mui.showPage(muiPage)` displays a page that the user can interact with.
 - `mui.form` contains results of form elements that the user interacted with on the previous page, if applicable.

-Mui Pages are passed to `showPage`, and are user interface descriptions written in [JsonML array form](http://en.wikipedia.org/wiki/JsonML) with the addition that JavaScript-functions may also be values some of the places.
+Mui Pages are user interface descriptions passed that are to `showPage`.
+They are written in [JsonML array form](http://en.wikipedia.org/wiki/JsonML) with the addition that JavaScript-functions may also be values some of the places.
 Mui Pages has the following elements:

 - `page` is the tag type of the root elements, with the following attributes:
     - `title` is shown on the top of the page, optional